tweedegolf/workshop-embedded-twoparter/material/part_1/portable_device_drivers/abstraction_in_rust.md

 ## Traits and generics

 Embedded-hal has defined a standard set of traits for us to use.
-We'll use them as well so we can be platform agnostic.
+We'll use them as well so we can be portable.

 We need two traits: